Before you start

 Understanding the import preview

-- Blue — New: the marker is not in the built-in list. getbased creates it automatically as a custom marker with an AI-suggested name, unit, and reference range.
+- Blue — New: the marker is not in the built-in list. getbased creates it as a custom marker with an AI-suggested name, unit, and reference range.

 - Yellow — Unmatched: the AI found a result but could not confidently map it.
 Review these rows manually before confirming.